Panel approves ban on sale of flavored e-cigs in New York

 “We don’t really know the health consequences of these devices,” he said on public radio Monday.

 Vape shop owners say they’re considering a legal challenge to the new regulation, which they say should have gone before lawmakers for hearings, debate and a vote.
+Several spoke at the meeting to urge council members to reject the ban.

 Mike Kruger owns two vape shops in the Albany region and said the ban could force hundreds of businesses like his to close.
-He said smokers looking to quit will have fewer options under the ban.
+He said smokers looking to quit will have fewer options under the ban, potentially leading to an increase in the use of traditional tobacco products.
 As for the breathing illnesses, Kruger said he believes they are the result of people buying black market vape liquid, not the items he sells.

 “We are bypassing the legislative process,” he said of the ban.
 Kruger added that many adults seek out the flavored versions.
 He himself prefers blue raspberry.
 “Vaping has been around for 12 years.
 And now this.”